Five tabby kittens on grass

 exotic

-Creature Comforts (this branch) operates as part of the wider Creature Comforts brand (reviews mention multiple “locations” and an app), and appears set up for both routine care and complex procedures.
-The clinic’s own information highlights on-site diagnostics (including imaging and an in-house lab) plus advanced options like endoscopy and keyhole surgery, while recent reviews describe hands-on treatment for allergies, tumour removals, a toe amputation, and eye surgery.
-Owners also point to practical, experience-shaping details: calm, clear communication during stressful procedures, detailed feedback during appointments, and responsive support via the clinic’s app/live chat.
+Creature Comforts St John’s Wood operates as part of the wider Creature Comforts brand and appears set up for both routine care and more complex procedures.
+The clinic’s information highlights on-site diagnostics, including imaging and an in-house lab, alongside advanced options such as endoscopy and keyhole surgery.
+Recent reviews reinforce that picture with examples including allergy management, tumour removals, toe amputation, eye surgery, and responsive support through the clinic’s app.

 #2 Ranking